Community Resources

 Health Navigators

 A health navigator is a trained individual or organization that helps community members with their health coverage.
-Health Navigators assist those with little healthcare knowledge to understand the healthcare and health insurance systems available to them.
+Health Navigators help individuals with limited healthcare knowledge understand the healthcare and health insurance systems available to them.

 Children's Home Society of NC Community Navigation

-Community Navigation is a completely free and universal service provided to all prenatal Guilford County residents.
+Community Navigation is a free and universal service available to all prenatal residents of Guilford County.
 A fully trained Navigator is paired with an OB office to help support and address the social needs of each patient.
-Navigators take the time to meet each individual prenatal patient's non-medical needs and connect them to local resources in our community, saving practitioners time.
+Navigators take the time to meet everyone's non-medical needs and connect them to local resources in our community, saving practitioners time.

 Pregnancy and Labor Support